OWASP/CheatSheetSeries/cheatsheets/HTML5_Security_Cheat_Sheet.md

 - Validate URLs passed to `XMLHttpRequest.open`.
 Current browsers allow these URLs to be cross domain; this behavior can lead to code injection by a remote attacker.
 Pay extra attention to absolute URLs.
 - Ensure that URLs responding with `Access-Control-Allow-Origin: *` do not include any sensitive content or information that might aid attacker in further attacks.
 Use the `Access-Control-Allow-Origin` header only on chosen URLs that need to be accessed cross-domain.
 Don't use the header for the whole domain.
 - Allow only selected, trusted domains in the `Access-Control-Allow-Origin` header.
-Prefer whitelisting domains over blacklisting or allowing any domain (do not use `*` wildcard nor blindly return the `Origin` header content without any checks).
+Prefer allowing specific domains over blocking or allowing any domain (do not use `*` wildcard nor blindly return the `Origin` header content without any checks).
 - Keep in mind that CORS does not prevent the requested data from going to an unauthenticated location.
 It's still important for the server to perform usual [CSRF](Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.md) prevention.
 - While the RFC recommends a pre-flight request with the `OPTIONS` verb, current implementations might not perform this request, so it's important that "ordinary" (`GET` and `POST`) requests perform any access control necessary.
 - Discard requests received over plain HTTP with HTTPS origins to prevent mixed content bugs.